netxms/netxms-doc/admin/object-management.rst

 -----------------

-Every object can have custom attributes defined either by user or integrated application via NetXMS API.
+Every object can have custom attributes defined either by user or integrated application via |product_name| API.
 Custom attributes distinguished by names (an attribute name can contain up to 127 printable characters), and have string values of unlimited length.
 However, if you wish to access custom attributes in :term:`NXSL` scripts as properties of node object, you should name them conforming to NXSL identifier naming constraints.
-To create or change value of custom attribute manually, right-click object in NetXMS console, and select :menuselection:`Properties --> Custom Attributes tab`.
+To create or change value of custom attribute manually, right-click object in |product_name| console, and select :menuselection:`Properties --> Custom Attributes tab`.

 .. figure:: _images/object_custom_attributes.png